aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

    violate an eslint rule, but we can disable it for the time being.

 We can start with #1 for a while and see how bad it is.
-If it is, we can try to introduce some automation or backporting.
+If it is, we can try to introduce some automation or back-porting.

+Something that we can definitely do on 1.x is replace all the variants such as `core.Construct` and `cdk.Construct` to just `Construct`.
+This will slightly help.

 ## Removal of "synthesize"